Mikycid/Virologie/revshell/README.md

 3. **Persistence via Task Scheduler**
    - The Windows Task Scheduler is used to set up persistence, ensuring that the reverse shell is executed regularly:
-     - **User mode**: The reverse shell program is executed every minute when the user is logged in.
+     - **User mode**: The reverse shell program is executed every minute when the user is infected.
      - **Admin mode**: Managed by later-used services, but the reverse shell program should be executed every minute with a system account, as long as it's powered on.

 4. **Establishing Control**